lorenzodb1/fbrefdata/CONTRIBUTING.rst

 Code style
 ~~~~~~~~~~~

-The soccerdata codebase uses the `PEP 8`_ code style.
+The fbrefdata codebase uses the `PEP 8`_ code style.
 In addition, we have
 a few guidelines:

 - Line-length can exceed 79 characters, to 100, when convenient.